thondascully/optimal-keyboard-layout/README.md

 <img width="1266" alt="Screen Shot 2022-12-19 at 1 57 43 AM" src="https://user-images.githubusercontent.com/114739901/208398828-390cb09f-de02-4a0a-a06f-060449c127be.png">

-- **Filter the iterating char from the digraph groupings**
+- **filter the iterating char from the digraph groupings**

 <img width="1392" alt="Screen Shot 2022-12-19 at 3 42 11 AM" src="https://user-images.githubusercontent.com/114739901/208418391-645333fa-ea83-4569-8dd8-04a79fe6f069.png">

-- **Algorithm recap**
+- **algorithm recap**

 1. Find most common character among all digraphs among all words of the top 2000 English words (`e` for example)
 2. Assign that character to the most comfortable key spot (QWERTY's `f` key in my opinion)
 3. Gather the next `n` amount of most common pairing characters for this character and assign them to the next best letter spots **without allowing the same finger to be assigned to more than one**
 4. Repeat this process with the next most common character

-For `e`, the most common digraphs are `re`, `er`, `en`, `te`, and `le` (`n` = 5 in this example).
+for `e`, the most common digraphs are `re`, `er`, `en`, `te`, and `le` (`n` = 5 in this example).
 Therefore, I want to assign the letter `r` to the second most comfortable spot.
 If this spot is using the same finger as a common neighbor, move to the next most comfortable spot.
 This process repeats with `n` and `t` ...
 And then this entire process repeats with `i` because it is the second most common letter.

-The following image represents each neighboring letter (`n` = 1..5), the QWERTY key it will be assigned to (assuming it is not taken), and the position of the QWERTY key on the keyboard.
+the following image represents each neighboring letter (`n` = 1..5), the QWERTY key it will be assigned to (assuming it is not taken), and the position of the QWERTY key on the keyboard.

 <img width="1382" alt="Screen Shot 2022-12-19 at 3 50 23 AM" src="https://user-images.githubusercontent.com/114739901/208419801-c53516ec-6e2a-4055-99aa-b22c0c3bfa8d.png">

-- **Algorithm implementation (no finger neighbor constraint yet)!
+- **algorithm implementation (no finger neighbor constraint yet)!
 Yay!**

 <img width="1386" alt="Screen Shot 2022-12-19 at 4 40 56 AM" src="https://user-images.githubusercontent.com/114739901/208428529-ae936713-6fc9-4a85-8091-badf9e42ed67.png">

-> The most comfortable key, `F`, is set to the most common letter, `E`.
+> the most comfortable key, `F`, is set to the most common letter, `E`.
 Next, assign the next few most comfortable keys to the most common digraph pairings of `E` (`R`, `N`, `T`, `L`, see above).
 Next, move to the next most common letter, `I`.
 Assign the next most comfortable key to `I`, and assign the following most comfortable keys to `I`'s most common digraph pairings (`O`, `S`, ...) etc.

 <img width="1404" alt="Screen Shot 2022-12-19 at 4 50 38 AM" src="https://user-images.githubusercontent.com/114739901/208430194-30408223-c47a-485c-a7b1-7a31fbba82d5.png">

-> This layout, for example, is most comfortable at lower typing speeds.
+> this layout, for example, is most comfortable at lower typing speeds.
 Think of the word `tacos`.
 All of the letters are located in the most comfortable spots using two of the most comfortable fingers (`R2`, `R3`).
 The next goal is to make sure this never happens.
 We want the keys of common digraphs (`ac` for example) to be as far away from each other as possible to ensure that they can be typed using different fingers (minimizing overall keystroke time).

 <img width="1405" alt="Screen Shot 2022-12-19 at 4 50 45 AM" src="https://user-images.githubusercontent.com/114739901/208430211-485a4a07-7b52-4359-a2b3-4171ec1a554c.png">